fertigrm/kickstarter-analysis/README.md

 The number of successful plays and their respective months of funding, as well as finding out the success rate of plays based on their crowd funding goal.

-### The purpose of this was to find useful insights for Louise, so we can help Louise
+### The purpose of this was to find useful insights for Louise

 ## Challenges or difficulties